meta pixel

 Lastly, what three pieces of training-related advice would you give to companies out there who are struggling with team morale and productivity?

-2. Make sure that employees have up-to-date and practical job descriptions so that they understand what they are expected to do and how well.
+2. Make sure that employees have up-to-date and practical job descriptions.
+This helps them understand what they are expected to do and how well.

 Well said!
 Thanks for joining us today.
-We truly appreciate you taking the time to chat with our eLearning blog readers about your experience running The Lindenberger Group.
-To our blog readers, if you’d like to learn more about The Lindenberger Group’s work you can follow them on Twitter .
+We truly appreciate you taking the time to share your experience running The Lindenberger Group.
+If you’d like to learn more about The Lindenberger Group’s work, follow them on Twitter.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.